Connecting Slack

 What Slack cannot do

 Slack cannot create, edit, or delete Connections, Targets, or Schedules.
-It also cannot access Cost Intelligence or Cost Guard.
+It also cannot access Intelligence or Guard dashboards directly.
 All of these are managed via the web dashboard.

 You can skip this step and return later.
 Executions and Schedules work without Slack — results are always visible on the Executions page.